se-edu/learningresources/contents/javascript/Javascript-modules.md

 anExampleModule.sumOfVariable(); // 3
 ```

-CommonJS is mainly used in NodeJS applications, but you can also use it outside of NodeJS by using [bundler](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da) such as [Webpack](https://webpack.js.org/).
+CommonJS is mainly used in NodeJS applications, but you can also use it outside of NodeJS by using _[bundler](https://medium.com/@gimenete/how-javascript-bundlers-work-1fc0d0caf2da)_ such as _[Webpack](https://webpack.js.org/)_.
 If your project requirement does not allow you to use bundler, the approach given in the next section does not need any external tool.

 Additional resources: <br>
 https://nodejs.org/docs/latest/api/modules.html

 ### Module Pattern

-Using a technique in JavaScript called [IIFE (Immediately Invoked Function Expression)](https://developer.mozilla.org/en-US/docs/Glossary/IIFE), JavaScript developers can create module by wrapping their code in an IIFE.
+Using a technique in JavaScript called _[IIFE (Immediately Invoked Function Expression)](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)_, JavaScript developers can create module by wrapping their code in an IIFE.

 > An **IIFE (Immediately Invoked Function Expression)** is a JavaScript function that runs as soon as it is defined. <br>
 > **Syntax:** `(function() { statements })();`

 The example below will replicate the same example in previous chapters using module pattern. `index.js` needs the function `sumOfVariable` from `anExampleModule.js`.
-To achieve this, we use the `<script>` tag in HTML to "import" `anExampleModule.js` for `index.js` to use.
+To achieve this, we use the `<script>` tag in HTML to _import_ `anExampleModule.js` for `index.js` to use.

 ```html
 <!-- index.html -->